moloco-mcm/user-event-sink-connector-java/README.md

 - Graceful connection management and cleanup
 - Support for both String and JsonNode input formats
 - Comprehensive error handling and validation
+- Exponential backoff retries with jitter: This implementation includes a strategy for retrying failed requests with increasing delays, incorporating randomness to avoid thundering herd problems.

 ## Implementation Overview